TaylorDarneille/chani/readme.md

 * Sequelize (ORM)

 ### Premise
-The idea was to create something relevent to an astrology app.
-This CRUD app has a single *friend* model.
-The idea is that the user would want to store birth information about their friends as they learn it.
+Theoretical astrology (not social) app with a friend model so the user can store birth chart information about people they know.

 ### Database Model: friend